Copper Culture State Park

 Copper Culture State Park is a 42 acre Wisconsin state park in Oconto, northeastern Wisconsin, United States.
 The park has natural areas, farmlands, archaeological sites, and a Native American museum.

+History

+Plans for the park go back to 1959.
+However, it was not opened until 1976.

 Features

 Archaeological site

-The park contains an ancient burial ground used by the Old Copper Complex Culture of early Native Americans, between 5,000 and 6,000 B.C.E. during the Copper Age.
+The park contains an ancient burial ground used by the Old Copper Complex Culture of early Native Americans, between around 4,000 and 2,000 BCE.
 It was rediscovered in June 1952 by a 13-year-old boy who unearthed human bones while playing in an old quarry.
 By July the first archaeological dig had commenced, as part of the program of the Wisconsin Archaeological Survey.

 Artifacts

 Utilitarian products were much more numerous than ornamental items in the grave goods found, and the ancient artifacts were created from various materials.